 It’s OK to eat the husks

 You can pick out the hulls or let them lend a little extra texture to your salad (when I ate this spinach in a salad, I didn’t notice them).
-But, don’t view the hulls as nutritional powerhouses the way you might view other edible seeds and nuts.
+But, don’t view the hulls as nutritional powerhouses the way you might view other edible seeds.
 The hulls are just what’s left after they’ve passed along their nutrients to help the rest of the plant flourish.

 - Charlie Gagne.
 Grower.
 BrightFarms